 Tirzepatide: A Dual GIP/GLP-1 Peptide

 Tirzepatide is a 39-amino acid peptide that activates both GIP and GLP-1 receptors.
 The dual mechanism produces stronger appetite suppression and greater insulin sensitization than GLP-1 alone.
-Its 5-day half-life (enabled by a fatty acid chain that binds albumin) allows weekly dosing.
+Its 5-day half-life (enabled by a fatty acid chain that binds albumin in the bloodstream) allows weekly injection.

 As a peptide, tirzepatide cannot survive oral administration.
-Stomach acid and digestive enzymes (proteolytic cleavage) break it apart within minutes.
-This is why it must be injected subcutaneously.
-For injection technique, see our injection site guide and our how to inject tirzepatide walkthrough.
+Stomach acid and digestive enzymes break it apart within minutes.
+Injection delivers it directly into subcutaneous tissue, bypassing the GI degradation problem.
+For injection site guidance, see our best injection sites guide and our how to inject tirzepatide walkthrough.

 Why Orforglipron Can Be a Pill When GLP-1 Peptides Cannot

-Oral semaglutide (Rybelsus) exists, but it is a peptide packed with an absorption enhancer (SNAC) that must be taken on an empty stomach with limited water.
+Oral semaglutide (Rybelsus) exists, but it is a peptide packed with an absorption enhancer (SNAC) that must be taken on an empty stomach with minimal water.
 Only 0.4 to 1% of the dose actually absorbs.
-The rest is destroyed.
+The rest is destroyed by gastric acid.

 Orforglipron avoids this problem entirely.
 Its nonpeptide structure resists proteolytic degradation.
 It absorbs readily from the small intestine without food timing restrictions.
-You can take it with or without a meal, at any time of day.
+Take it at any time, with or without a meal.
 This makes orforglipron the first truly convenient oral GLP-1 therapy.

 Weight Loss: Clinical Trial Data Compared

 The efficacy gap is the central question in this comparison.
 Tirzepatide produces substantially more weight loss.
-The question is whether orforglipron's convenience justifies a lower ceiling.
+The question is whether orforglipron's convenience justifies the lower efficacy ceiling.

 Orforglipron: ATTAIN Trials